String section: Third violins

-Richard Strauss' Elektra (1909) and Josephslegende, the third movement of Shostakovich's Symphony No. 5 and some of George Handel's coronation anthems, are notable examples of the violins being divided threefold.
+Richard Strauss' Elektra (1909) and Josephslegende, the third movement of Shostakovich's Symphony No. 5 and some of Handel's coronation anthems, are notable examples of the violins being divided threefold.

 In other musical genres

 "String section" is also used to describe a group of bowed string instruments used in rock, pop, jazz and commercial music.
 In this context the size and composition of the string section is less standardised, and usually smaller, than a classical complement.